Updating Results

 Camperdown/Darlington

 Please note: This course will no longer be available from 2022 onwards.
-Please apply for Doctor of Philosophy (Arts and Social Sciences) instead.
+Please apply for Master of Philosophy (Arts and Social Sciences) instead.
+The Master of Philosophy involves research and advanced coursework.
+You will be assigned a research supervisor and an auxiliary supervisor.

 Entry Requirements